streamx-co/try.elinq/README.md

 ## Don't we have LINQ for EF [already](https://docs.microsoft.com/en-us/ef/core/querying/)?

-**E** prefix enhances LINQ with 2 new capabilities:
+**ELINQ** enhances LINQ with new capabilities:

 - Full power of C# for query creation: multiple statements inside lambda, variables, functions, etc.
 - No semantic gap with SQL.
 ELINQ declares SQL statements (like `SELECT`, `FROM`, `WHERE`) as first class C# methods, combining familiar syntax with intellisense, type safety and refactoring.
+- No limitations.
+Any practical DML SQL can be expressed.

-As a result SQL becomes just "another" class library exposing its API locally, literally *"Language Integrated SQL"*.
+With ELINQ SQL becomes just "another" class library exposing its API locally, literally *"Language Integrated SQL"*.

 ## Demo